nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 {{! excerpt}}
 The [Nuxeo CSV addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) enables users to proceed to a bulk import of documents in the Nuxeo Platform using a CSV file.
 This addon enables users to create documents with their metadata filled in, to import files with their main attachment or to create a tree structure.
+{{! /excerpt}}

-{{! /excerpt}} {{! multiexcerpt name='nuxeo_csv_functional_introduction'}}
+{{! multiexcerpt name='nuxeo_csv_functional_introduction'}}

-Installing this addon adds a button "Import a CSV file" for all users that have at least the Edit permission on any document in which it is possible to import a file.
+Installing this addon adds a button **Import a CSV file** for all users that have at least the Edit permission on any document in which it is possible to import a file.
 By default, this means workspaces and folders.
-If you configured other documents types in which it is possible to import files, then the button "Import a CSV file" can also be available (see the page [How to Enable CSV Import on a Custom Document Type]({{page page='how-to-enable-csv-import-on-a-custom-document-type'}})).
+If you configured other documents types in which it is possible to import files, then the button **Import a CSV file** can also be available (see the page [How to Enable CSV Import on a Custom Document Type]({{page page='how-to-enable-csv-import-on-a-custom-document-type'}})).
 {{! /multiexcerpt}}

 {{#> callout type='info' heading='Web UI and JSF UI' }}
 This page gives all the necessary steps to import content with the CSV addon from JSF UI and Web UI.
 {{/callout}}

 ## Installation